Counting vertices of integral polytopes defined by facets: Introduction

 In light of this strong negative result, we naturally turn our attention to approximate counting.
 Before presenting our results, we briefly review the main definitions and concepts used in the study of approximation algorithms for counting problems.
 The reader is directed to Dyer, Goldberg, Greenhill and Jerrum~\cite{Relative} for precise definitions and a survey of the wider context.

 The standard notion of efficient approximation algorithm in the context of counting problems is the {\it Fully Polynomial Randomised Approximation Scheme}, or FPRAS{}.
-This is a randomised algorithm that is required to produce a solution within relative error $1\pm\varepsilon$, in time polynomial in the instance size and $\varepsilon^{-1}$.\footnote{By the standard duplication trick, any polynomial approximation ratio can be amplified into an $(1\pm\eps)$-approximation in polynomial-time.} The computational complexity of approximate counting problems can be compared through {\it Approximation-Preserving\/} (or AP-) {\it reductions}.
-These are randomised polynomial-time Turing reductions that preserve (closely enough) the error tolerance.
-The set of problems that have an FPRAS is closed under AP-reducibility.
+This is a randomised algorithm that is required to produce a solution within relative error $1\pm\varepsilon$,\footnote{For many problems, including those considered here, a polynomial approximation ratio can be efficiently amplified to a $(1\pm\varepsilon)$ approximation ratio.} with probability at least $\frac34$,\footnote{The success probability can be raised from $\frac34$ to arbitrarily close to~1 by running the algorithm a number of times and taking the median of the outputs.} in time polynomial in the instance size and $\varepsilon^{-1}$.
+A deterministic algorithm that achieves the same end without error is called a {\it Fully Polynomial Time Approximation Scheme\/} or FPTAS{}.
+The computational complexity of approximate counting problems can be compared through {\it Approximation-Preserving\/} (or AP-) {\it reductions}.
+These are polynomial-time Turing reductions that preserve (closely enough) the error tolerance.\footnote{Although AP-reductions are generally allowed to be randomised, the ones employed here are all deterministic.} The set of problems that have an FPRAS is closed under AP-reducibility.

 Stockmeyer~\cite{Stockmeyer} was the first to produce evidence that approximate counting is of lower computational complexity than exact counting.
 This key insight was refined by Valiant and Vazirani~\cite[Cor.~3.6]{NPeasy}, who showed that every function in $\numP$ can be approximated (in the FPRAS sense) by a polynomial-time Turing machine with an oracle for an \NP-complete problem.
 Therefore the strongest negative result we can have for approximate counting is one of \NP-hardness.
 An example of such a maximally hard problem is $\nIS$, which asks for the number of independent sets of all sizes in a general graph.
-It follows that the existence of an FPRAS for $\nIS$ would imply $\NP=\RP$.
+It follows that the existence of an FPRAS for $\nIS$ would imply $\RP=\NP$, and the existence of an FPTAS would imply $\Ptime=\NP$.
 An \NP-hard problem concerning polytopes is given in the next section.

 Many counting problems are known to have an FPRAS and many others to be \NP-hard to approximate.
 An interesting empirical observation is that many of the rest are interreducible via approximation-preserving reductions.
 One member of this equivalence class is $\nBIS$, which asks for the number of independent sets of all sizes in a bipartite graph. \begin{description}[itemsep=0pt] \item [Problem:] \nBIS. \item [Instance:] A bipartite graph $B$. \item [Output:] The number of independent sets (of all sizes) in $B$. \end{description} After two decades of fairly intensive study, no FPRAS for $\nBIS$ has been discovered, but neither has $\nBIS$ been shown to be \NP-hard to approximate.
 So showing that a counting problem $\Pi$ is approximation-preserving interreducible with $\nBIS$ can be interpreted as evidence that $\Pi$ does not admit an FPRAS, though the evidence falls short of a demonstration of \NP-hardness.
 An example involving 0/1 polytopes is presented in Section~\ref{sec:transposenetwork}.